Hem1700/sita/README.md

  - Extra Feature - See if you can create a toggle to display Email in the UI itself (Preview of Email).
  - For URL Scan use URLScan API.
  - Integrate AWS for Sandbox Environment. (done)
+ - For any attachment hash check use VirusTotal.

 ### Things to do:

- - For any attachment hash check use VirusTotal.
+ - Write the paper and make outputs a bit better